Wake Forest Demon Deacons women's soccer: 2010s

 The decade would start off with a program first in 2010.
 This year was the first time that Wake Forest won the ACC Tournament.
 They managed to win the tournament despite finishing fifth in the conference regular season.
 A second round appearance in the NCAA tournament was good enough to extend the streak of being ranked in the final rankings.
-2011 was the best season in team history.
+2011 was by all accounts the best season in program history.
 The team was runner up in the ACC Tournament and finished with a program best 18 overall wins.
 The Demon Deacons also had their best NCAA Tournament finish in history.
-They qualified for the college cup as a number 1 seed in the tournament and finished the season ranked fourth, a program best.
+They qualified for the College Cup as a #1 seed in the tournament and finished the season ranked fourth, a program best.
 2012 couldn't quite see the same success.
 However, the team did improve on its conference record.
 2013 ended seven-year run of being ranked in the final rankings, as a 12–7–2 record and NCAA Sweet 16 appearance was not good enough to crack the final top 25.
 2014 was the Demon Deacons first overall losing record since 1994, the year the program began.
 They would also miss out on the NCAA tournament for the first time since 1996.
 Things would get worse in 2015 when the team lost 12 games overall and finished tied for last in the ACC.
 In 2016, the team mustered an overall winning record, but could not improve on a 2–8 conference record.
 The team returned to the ACC tournament in 2017 for the first time in 4 seasons and ended a three-year skid of not qualifying for the NCAA tournament.
 2018 finished positively when the team qualified for the Sweet 16 of the NCAA Tournament and finished the season ranked 25th overall.

 2020s

 The decade started with a season shortened by the COVID-19 pandemic.
 The Demon Deacons would only play one non-conference game, against Duke.
 The season was reduced to eight total conference games.
 The team finished ninth overall, one spot out of qualifying for the ACC Tournament.
 2021 saw a return to a more normal schedule and the Demon Deacons posted a 16–6–0 record going 6–4–0 in ACC play.
 They won a tiebreaker to qualify for the ACC Tournament and received an at-large invite to the NCAA Tournament.
 Their 16 wins was their highest win total since 2011.

 2022 saw a repeat trip to the NCAA Tournament after a 9–6–3 regular season finish.
 The Demon Deacons lost in the First Round for the first time since 2005.
+In 2023 the Demon Deacons finished 10–3–5 overall and 4–2–4 in ACC play.
+They qualified for the ACC tournament for the second time in three years, but broke a two-year streak of qualifying for the NCAA Tournament.

+In 2024, Wake Forest reached their first College Cup final, but they lost to North Carolina 1–0.